Niharika1896/WordWrestle/README.md

 1. GoTwice - Player can play 2 turns
 2. Flip - Reverse the server word and play a turn
 3. Remove - Remove the last letter and play a turn
-4. Mirror - Change b's to d's, w's to m's and vice versa and play a turn/
+4. Mirror - Change b's to d's, w's to m's and vice versa and play a turn

 - The clients should ensure that they do not use the same power twice.
 They will be asked to make another play in case of violation.
 - Here, playing a turn means submitting a word to play next.